Eaglescabin/Care-Packages/README.md

 # Care Packages v2
-Care Packages v2 - a tutorial by Eagle.
+Care Packages v2 - a installation guide by Eagle.

 In here you can find the tutorial on how to properly configure the mod.